CreativeIT/material-angular-dashboard/README.md

 yarn global add @angular/cli
 ```

-4. Now you are able to run or build project:
+4. Now you are able to run or build the project:

 Run `yarn start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.